SAP/spartacus-docs/_pages/telco/technical-changes-version-2.md

 title: Technical Changes in TUA Spartacus 2.0
 ---

-## Breaking Changes Introduced in 2.0
+## Components and Methods-related Changes Introduced in 2.0

 ### TmaCartPriceService